smsoltan/domino/README.md

 # [D|o][M|i][N|o][!|!]
 *by Stanisław Sołtan*

 A game of dominoes.
 1 to 5 players (human or AI).
-Old course project in object-oriented programming, used now to learn GitHub.

 ## Compilation (on Linux using terminal):